Jakub Błaszczykowski: Return to Wisła Kraków

 On 7 February 2019, Błaszczykowski rejoined former club Wisła Kraków on a free transfer.
-In April 2020 he became part owner of the club.
+In April 2020, he became part owner of the club.
+He missed most of the 2021–22 and 2022–23 campaigns after suffering a torn ACL in November 2021.
+On 20 July 2023, on the eve of the 2023–24 season, Błaszczykowski announced his retirement from professional football, at age 37.

 International career

-Błaszczykowski debuted for the Poland national team on 28 March 2006 in a friendly against Saudi Arabia.
-He did not receive a call up for the 2006 FIFA World Cup due to injury.
+Błaszczykowski debuted for the Poland national team on 28 March 2006 in a friendly match against Saudi Arabia.
+He was not selected for the 2006 FIFA World Cup due to injury.
 He scored his first goal for Poland on 22 August 2007 in a friendly against Russia.
 Błaszczykowski was an important part of Poland's successful UEFA Euro 2008 qualifying campaign and was named in Poland's squad for UEFA Euro 2008, but he withdrew due to injury.
-On 17 November 2010, in a friendly match against Ivory Coast, Błaszczykowski made his debut as captain of the Polish national team.
+On 17 November 2010, in a friendly match against Ivory Coast, Błaszczykowski made his debut as captain of the Poland national team.

-Euro 2012
+UEFA Euro 2012

 On 8 June 2012, in the opening game of UEFA Euro 2012 against Greece, Błaszczykowski assisted Robert Lewandowski's goal in a 1–1 draw.
 In the second group stage match against Russia, he scored a long range equalising goal in a 1–1 draw and was named Man of the Match.

-World Cup 2014 qualifying
+2014 FIFA World Cup qualification

 Błaszczykowski was Poland's current top scorer in their 2014 World Cup qualifying campaign with four goals.
 His first two strikes were from the penalty spot, his first gave Poland an early lead in their opening group game with Montenegro, a match which finished 2–2.
 His second goal came four days later, again giving Poland the lead in their 2–0 win over Moldova.
 He did not feature in the 1–1 draw with England due to injury.
 Błaszczykowski got the assist for Piszczek's goal in the 3–1 defeat to Ukraine.
 He did not feature against San Marino four days later due to an injury sustained in the pre-match warm up.
 On 7 June 2013, he scored his third goal of the qualifying campaign by grabbing the opener against Moldova – a game which finished 1–1.
 After San Marino scored an equaliser in a qualifying match on 10 September 2013, Błaszczykowski restored the lead just a minute later and Poland went on to win the match 5–1.